A 5-day journey to living from your priorities

 You can also look into non-certification courses to get your feet wet.
 My go-to platforms for this kind of learning include:

 You can also find a lot of long-form guides and tutorials online.
-Check out my future guides to see if any of them pique your interest.
+Check out my everyday guides to see if any of them pique your interest.

 My certification experience